 • Observations between groups are independent.
 That is, not paired or repeated measures data

-• Null hypothesis: The medians of values for each group are equal.
+• Null hypothesis: The medians of the populations from which the groups were sampled are equal.

-• Alternative hypothesis (two-sided): The medians of values for each group are not equal.
+• Alternative hypothesis (two-sided): The medians of the populations from which the groups were sampled are not equal.

 Significant results can be reported as “The median value of group A was significantly different from group B.”